DETAILED ACTION

 One of ordinary skill before the effective filing date of the claimed invention would have found it obvious to have wherein modifying the EMR comprises one or more of: i. modifying an existing data element within the EMR, ii. adding a new data element to the EMR, or iii. overwriting an existing data element with a new data element as taught by Pironti et al. in the media as taught by Miller et al. and Pauws et al. in combination with the motivation(s) of detecting conditions to mitigate risk of health plan members (see: paragraphs [0004] – [0005] of Pironti et al.).

 As per claim 6, Miller et al. and Pauws et al. in combination teaches the media of claim 1, see discussion of claim 1.
-The combination may not further, specifically teach wherein the operations further comprise:
+The combination may not further, specifically teach wherein modifying the EMR of the individual includes identifying an event risk score category, wherein identifying the event risk score comprises:

 Pironti et al. teaches:

-One of ordinary skill before the effective filing date of the claimed invention would have found it obvious to have wherein the operations further comprise: assigning the event risk score to one of a low probability risk category, a moderate probability risk category, or a high probability risk category, wherein the low probability risk category corresponds to the event risk score in a first range, the moderate probability risk category corresponds to the event risk score in a second range, and the high probability risk category corresponds to the event risk score in a third range, wherein a value of the event risk score in the third range is greater than a value of the event risk score in the second range, and a value of the event risk score in the second range is greater than a value of the event risk score in the first range as taught by Pironti et al. in the media as taught by Miller et al. and Pauws et al. in combination with the motivation(s) of detecting conditions to mitigate risk of health plan members (see: paragraphs [0004] – [0005] of Pironti et al.).
+One of ordinary skill before the effective filing date of the claimed invention would have found it obvious to have wherein modifying the EMR of the individual includes identifying an event risk score category, wherein identifying the event risk score comprises: assigning the event risk score to one of a low probability risk category, a moderate probability risk category, or a high probability risk category, wherein the low probability risk category corresponds to the event risk score in a first range, the moderate probability risk category corresponds to the event risk score in a second range, and the high probability risk category corresponds to the event risk score in a third range as taught by Pironti et al. in the media as taught by Miller et al. and Pauws et al. in combination with the motivation(s) of detecting conditions to mitigate risk of health plan members (see: paragraphs [0004] – [0005] of Pironti et al.).

 As per claim 12, claim 12 is similar to claim 5 and is therefore rejected in a similar manner as claim 5 using the Miller et al., Pauws et al., and Pironti et al. references in combination.